 - Make sure to update your will and other aspects of your estate plan.
 Things change, and your estate plan should change along with them.

-- While you can’t transfer ownership of your retirement account to your a trust, you can name your trust as a beneficiary.
+- You can’t transfer ownership of your retirement account to your trust.
+However, you can name your trust as a beneficiary.
 If you do this, your 401(k) or life insurance benefits will automatically go to your trust.